-The right to make such a request was extended in 2014 to all employees with at least 26 weeks' service (not just those with caring responsibilities).
-The regime is supported by a statutory Acas Code of Practice and an Acas guide.
+The right to make such a request applies to all employees from day one of employment (not just to those with caring responsibilities).

 This Inbrief summarises the right to ask for flexible working and explains how discrimination law applies in this context.